2022 FIFA World Cup qualification: Withdrew or suspended

+Participation of Russia

 On 9 December 2019, the World Anti-Doping Agency handed Russia a four-year ban from all major international sporting events, after RUSADA was found non-compliant for handing over manipulated lab data to investigators.
 However, the Russia national team could still enter qualification, as the ban only applied to the World Cup proper as a world championship.
 The WADA ruling allowed athletes who were not involved in doping or the coverup to compete, but prohibited the use of the Russian flag and anthem at major international sporting events.
 An appeal to the Court of Arbitration for Sport was filed, but WADA's decision was upheld though reduced to a two-year ban.
 The CAS ruling also allowed the name "Russia" to be displayed on uniforms if the words "Neutral Athlete" or "Neutral Team" had equal prominence.
 If Russia had qualified for the tournament, its players would not have been able to use their country's name alone, flag or anthem at the World Cup, as a result of the nation's two-year ban from world championships and Olympic Games in all sports.

 On 27 February 2022, after the threat of boycotts by the Czech Republic, Poland and Sweden (the three teams alongside Russia in the UEFA second qualifying round play-off bracket) amid the Russian invasion of Ukraine, FIFA prohibited the Russia national team from playing home matches in Russia; the team would have to play matches behind closed doors at neutral sites.
 In addition, the team would have been prohibited from competing under the name, flag, or national anthem of Russia, and had to compete under the name "Football Union of Russia" (RFU).
 On 28 February, however, FIFA suspended the participation of Russia.
 Poland were subsequently given a walkover for their play-off semi-final match scheduled against Russia.
 The Russian Football Union announced they would appeal the decision to the Court of Arbitration for Sport.
 Their request for a temporary lift of the ban was rejected on 18 March.